 He is the author of several poetry collections, including How He Loved Them (Four Way Books, 2018), Churches (Four Way Books, 2014), and Strange Wood (Louisiana State University Press, 1998).
 He has also edited several volumes of poetry, including Into English: Poems, Translations, Commentaries (Graywolf Press, 2017) with Martha Collins.

 Of his work, Marie Howe writes, “Kevin Prufer has courage and compassion.
 And he places words so beautiful and accurate and terrifying along a line you can’t help but read to the end….”

 Prufer has received fellowships from the National Endowment for the Arts and the Lannan Foundation.
-The editor-at-large of Pleiades: A Journal of New Writing, he teaches at the University of Houston and in the low-residency MFA at Leslie University.
+He is a professor in the creative writing program at the University of Houston, and cocurator of The Unsung Masters Series, a book series that brings work by long-forgotten writers to new readers.
 He lives in Houston, Texas.